|

 1888).

-For three months in that spring,
+For three months in

-Stubblefield returned to Mississippi and
+that spring, Stubblefield returned to

-in town" (Stubblefield, 1910b).
-Numerous
+the best hotel in town" (Stubblefield,

-affidavits attest to the success of this
+1910b).
+Numerous affidavits attest to the

-trip.
-Stubblefield had a territorial deed
+success of this trip.
+Stubblefield had a

-for any representative who wanted to
+territorial deed for any representative

-establish a local franchise elsewhere
+who wanted to establish a local franchise

-using his system.
+elsewhere using his system.
 One agent from

 Tennessee, G.G.
 Westerbrook, was